aspose-pdf-cloud/Aspose.PDF-Products/pdf/php/metadata/add/_index.md

 {{% blocks/products/pf/agp/text %}}

- A basic splitting pdfs programmatically with [Aspose.PDF Cloud PHP SDK](https://products.aspose.cloud/pdf/php/) APIs can be done with just few lines of code.
+ A basic adding metadata into pdfs programmatically with [Aspose.PDF Cloud PHP SDK](https://products.aspose.cloud/pdf/php/) APIs can be done with just few lines of code.